-Summary of the m nethodology used for each type of exposure Counterparty Methodology Data limitations Financial and non-financial undertakings The Taxonomy KPIs relating to financial and non-financial undertakings are based on the most recent reported figures of counterparties.
-Argenta works with an external data provider (Moody's ESG Solutions) which provides Taxonomy screening services for this purpose.
+Summary of the methodology used for each type of exposure

+Counterparty Methodology Data limitations Financial and non-financial undertakings The Taxonomy KPIs relating to financial and non-financial undertakings are based on the most recent reported figures of counterparties.
+Argenta works with an exter-nal data provider (Moody's ESG Solutions) which pro- vides Taxonomy screening services for this purpose.
 To gain a good idea of the quality of the acquired data, Argenta is in close contact with the external data pro-vider regarding the sources, the processes and the meth-odology for producing the data.
-Households Exposures to households, in the form of mortgage loans and instalment loans, are an important component of the balance sheet.
-These assets represent the greatest part of Argenta's taxonomy-eligible and taxonomy- aligned as-sets.
+Exposures to households, in the form of mortgage loans and instalment loans, are an important component of the balance sheet.
+These assets represent the greatest part of Argenta's taxonomy-eligible and taxonomy- aligned assets.
+Mortgage loans for the purchase and construction of homes are assessed on the basis of both internal and external data against the technical screening criteria under the climate change mitigation (CCM) objective.
+The substantial contribution criteria are assessed on the basis of the year of construction Exposures to households, in the form of mortgage loans and instalment loans, are an important component of the balance sheet.
+These assets represent the greatest part of Argenta's taxonomy-eligible and taxonomy-aligned as-sets.
 Mortgage loans for the pur-chase and construction of homes are assessed on the basis of both internal and external data against the technical screening criteria under the climate change mitigation (CCM) objective.
 The substantial contribution criteria are assessed on the basis of the year of construction and the energy perfor-mance certificates of the properties funded.
 Homes with planning consent before 31 December 2020 and an official, valid EPC A make a substantial contribution to CCM.
-The top 15% option was also applied to the Bel- gian mortgage portfolio on the basis of the 159 kWh/m threshold accepted at sector level.
-The NZEB threshold of 30 kWh/m for ground-level homes and 50 kWh/m for non-ground-level homes was applied to homes in the Dutch mortgage portfolio with planning consent after 31 December 2020.
+The top 15% option was also applied to the Bel- gian mortgage portfolio on the basis of the 159 kWh/m for non-ground-level homes was applied to homes in the Dutch mortgage portfolio with planning consent after 31 December 2020.
 For the assessment of DNSH, loans for properties that are sensitive to acute and chron-ic flooding risks, as reported under Pillar 3, were regarded as not taxonomy-aligned.
 Renovation loans and car loans from 1 January 2020 are reported as taxonomy-eligible.
 To assess minimum social safeguards, a general analy-sis was carried out of social legislation in Belgium and the Netherlands, where Argen-ta's mortgage portfolios are located.
-Social protection is stringently regulated and monitored in both countries, alongside national initiatives to promote and ensure this protection.
-Building on this knowledge and the principles of the Taxonomy Regulation, Argenta has decided to in-clude households Homes in the Belgian mortgage portfolio with planning consent after 31 December 2020 are regarded as not taxonomy-aligned, given the NZEB threshold in Belgium has not been clearly determined in kWh/m2.
+Social protection is stringently regulated and monitored in both countries, alongside national initiatives to promot Homes in the Belgian mortgage portfolio with planning consent after 31 December 2020 are regarded as not taxonomy-aligned, given the NZEB threshold in Belgium has not been clearly determined in kWh/m2.
 As of 31 December 2024, the technical screening criteria for car loans and renovation loans cannot be assessed because of a lack of information.
 Argenta will make further efforts to collect the data needed for this.
-Local under the alignment results as at 31 December 2024.
-Exposures to local govern-ments are considered as not eligible and not aligned.
-Ar-genta only has general loans Local governments do not report under the EU Taxonomy. governments to local governments.
-All these exposures are un-known use of proceeds.
-Local governments do not report under the LO Taxonomy.
+Local governments Exposures to local governments are considered as not eligible and not aligned.
+Argenta only has general loans to local governments.
+All these exposures are unknown use of proceeds.
+Local governments do not report under the EU Taxonomy.